I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 - Position: Starting pitcher

 Ismael Valdez was a 17-year-old when the Dodgers discovered his talents in Mexico.
 After one season in the Los Angeles minor league system, Valdez was loaned back to the Mexican Leagues for two years of seasoning.
-Once back with the Dodgers, Valdez made the jump to the Majors in June 1994, and became a focal point of the rotation in 1995.
+Once back with the Dodgers, Valdez made the jump to the Majors in June 1994, and he became a focal point of the rotation in 1995.

 He was 28–18 with a 3.19 ERA over his first two Major League seasons, but he would only finish two other seasons of his 12-year career over .500.
 Valdez became well-traveled after spending his first six seasons with the Dodgers.
 He was traded to the Cubs in 2000, and played for five more teams before leaving the league in 2005.
 Prior to 2004, he used the spelling of "Valdes" for his last name.